nkroberts01/startup/README.md

 ssh -i /Users/nkroberts/Downloads/production.pem ubuntu@3.22.162.199

+Make a console script exectuable: chmod +x deploy.sh

 A-name records is a direct mapping of domain name to IP address, C-name Records map a domain name to another domain name and then to an IP address.

 Caddy acts as a gateway to different web services, hosts web application files, and can enable HTTPS.
 ~/Caddyfile

 Navigation through webpages is built entirely around hyperlinks.
 Subdomains can be added when deploying with the -s attribute along with the name for the subdomain.

+"div" creates a division element

+Use "cname" DNS record type to point to another DNS record.
+Used as an alias for an IP address

+Import fonts from google using CSS "@import url('https://fonts...');"

 CSS and HTML work together using selectors.
 Naming your HTML components and classes is important so that you can style them with CSS.
 Each type of object has specific attributes that you can edit to create whatever visual you please.